Share this article

 Attention seeking

 Why does my cat keep biting me?
 Well, maybe they're looking for some extra attention!
 Of course, this isn't always ideal (especially if you need to work from home or you’re trying to sleep).
 Luckily, this can be trained out of them.
 Yes, you can train cats!
 Give them a treat when they’re being quiet and not pestering you during times of the day they usually scramble for attention.
-Always reward good behavior, be sure they have the right cat toys to occupy them and don’t forget to make time in the day to play with your cat.
+Always reward good behavior, be sure they have plenty of mental and physical stimulation such as toys, scratching posts, and puzzle feeders to occupy them, and don’t forget to make time in the day to play with your cat.

 Pain & illness